pvillega/twitter_privacy/Readme.md

 ## Usage

 You can run with `cargo run` as usual.
-It is recommended to build the binary (`cargo build --release`) and use that binary ina  cron job that runs regularly.
+It is recommended to build the binary (`cargo build --release`) and use that binary in a cron job that runs regularly.

 ## Configuration